michelled/weavly.org/src/robot-activities/testing-loop.md

   ### Support

-  Two players (Depends on the learner, assistance may be required to guide or facilitate.)
+  Two players; depends on the learner, assistance may be required to guide or facilitate.
 books:
   - coverImage: /assets/media/adi-s-perfect-patterns-and-loops.jpg
     title: Adi’s Perfect Patterns and Loops